phoban01/dkm-20.09.2023/slides.md

 # what is the open component model?

 - specification for describing delivery & deployment artifacts
-- enables bundling & automatically deployment process for any kind software
+- enables bundling & automatic deployment process for any kind software
-- Software Bill of Delivery
+- can be thought of as a **Software Bill of Delivery**

 ---

-# what is the open component model?
+# what does it look like?

-- specification for describing delivery & deployment artifacts
-- enables bundling & automatically deployment process for any kind software
-- can be thought of as Software Bill of Delivery (SBoD)

 ```yaml
 # component-file.yaml